JuanmaCopia/PySEAT/README.md

 # PySEAT

-## PYSEAT: Python Symbolic Execution Engine and Automated Testing Tool.
+### Python Symbolic Execution Engine and Automated Testing Tool.

 PySEAT is a testing automation tool.
 It automatically generates test cases for Python programs that use complex heap-allocated data structures.